eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 {backmatter}

-# Formal Modelling (Informative) {#app-formal-modelling-informative}
+# Preliminary Formal Modelling (Informative) {#app-formal-modelling-informative}

+Note that the formal analysis is currently a work-in-progress.
 This appendix presents the ongoing formal security analyses of the ECA **identity bootstrap procedure** and the **attestation renewal procedure** using ProVerif [[ECA-FORMAL-MODELS](#ext-links)].
 The analysis assumes a Dolev–Yao network attacker and verifies core security properties for each procedure.

 The protocol's bootstrap security properties were analyzed using an exploratory formal model in ProVerif.
 The model assumes a powerful Dolev-Yao network attacker who can intercept, modify, and inject messages.
 It also correctly models the Binding Factor (`BF`) as public knowledge from the start, as per the protocol's "exposure tolerance" principle ([](#core-design-principles)).